-Content marketing is the top B2B marketing trend in 2020.
+Content marketing is one of the top B2B marketing trend in 2021.
 But without a good strategy, all efforts will be in vain.
 What counts most, which goals can be achieved with the right content and how this trend is developing – read about it all here.

 Content marketing: definition and meaning